sciolizer/craftinomicon/README.md

 ![Cactus green recipe](docs/img/cactus-green.png "Cactus green recipe")

-The craftinomicon uses the bukkit api to query for all known recipes, so in theory te craftinomicon should be able to display recipes from other plugins.
+The craftinomicon uses the bukkit api to query for all known recipes, so in theory the craftinomicon should be able to display recipes from other plugins.
 This has not been tested, however.